As blizzard skips New York, meteorologists ponder forecasts' power

-NEW YORK (Reuters) - In the end, it was the weather forecasts that crippled New York City, not the blizzard.
+NEW YORK, Jan 27 (Reuters) - In the end, it was the weather forecasts that crippled New York City, not the blizzard.

 As residents emerged into a largely shuttered city on Tuesday morning after a snowfall that barely covered garbage bags left out on the sidewalk, several meteorologists pondered the storm-like havoc their mere words can cause and debated who among them was the least inaccurate.